-Server outages resulting from SSD wear out directly impacted customer satisfaction and renewals.
-With tens of thousands of MariaDB instances, downtime added up to a concerning business impact.
-At the same time, expanding the data center footprint to try and address the problem was eating away at profit margins.
-The provider was looking for a solution that could optimize SSD performance and longevity in a way that helped them get the most from their existing infrastructure investment while increasing future-readiness.
+Also, expanding the data center footprint to address the problem was eating away at profit margins.
+The SaaS provider sought a solution to optimize SSD performance and longevity.
+They also wanted to get the most from their existing infrastructure investment while increasing future readiness.

 For this SaaS provider, reliability improvements and TCO savings were powerful.
-Whether you want to reduce the risk of failures in your infrastructure or need the capacity to scale quickly while still delivering consistent performance, Pliops XDP can help.
-Read the SaaS case study and discover how Pliops can multiply the performance of your data center infrastructure to the power of X.
+Whether you want to reduce the risk of failures in your infrastructure or need to scale quickly while still delivering consistent performance, Pliops XDP can help.

 Read this SaaS case study.
 Discover how Pliops XDP can multiply the performance of your data center infrastructure.